-Our highly collaborative multi-disciplinary research group aims to improve vector surveillance and stop transmission of malaria, dengue, Zika and chikungunya globally and with a focus in the Asia-Pacific.
-Our primary focus on understanding mosquito-borne disease transmission systems, which comprises the interactions between the mosquito vectors, disease pathogens, human hosts and the environment.
-By characterizing this complex system, our research can be extended to improve vector control programs to eliminate disease transmission.
+The primary objective of our highly collaborative multi-disciplinary research group is to improve vector surveillance to stop transmission of malaria, dengue, Zika and chikungunya globally but with a particular focus in the Asia-Pacific.
+Our One Health approach to understanding mosquito-borne disease transmission systems seeks to quantitatively understand the interactions between the mosquito vectors, disease pathogens, human hosts and the environment.
+By characterizing these complex systems, our research can improve vector control programs to eliminate disease transmission.

-Our activities range from basic applied research conducted on campus at JCU, through to field based studies focused on understanding the vectors and associated transmission systems, and then translation into policy guidance.
-The Group is based at the Australian Institute of Tropical Health and Medicine, on the Cairns campus of James Cook University.
-Here the facilities include state-of-the-art insectaries, PC2 laboratories and the Mosquito Research Facility (large semi-field structure).
-Our team conducts field work across the globe including countries in Australia, Africa, Asia and the Pacific.
+Our activities range from basic applied research conducted on campus at JCU, through to field based studies focused on understanding the vectors and associated transmission systems, and their translation into policy guidance.
+The Mosquito Borne Diseases Group is based at the Australian Institute of Tropical Health and Medicine, on the Cairns campus of James Cook University.
+Here the facilities include PC2 laboratories, state-of-the-art insectaries including two large semi-field structures in the Mosquito Research Facility.
+Our team conducts field work in collaboration with local institutes and vector control programs across the globe including in Australia, Africa, Asia and the Pacific.

-- The underlying broad-scale ecological process influencing malaria and dengue transmission
+- Understanding the broad-scale ecological processes influencing malaria and dengue transmission

-- Support evidence-based control of malaria and dengue vectors
+- Developing evidence-based control of malaria and dengue vectors

 JCU Mosquito Trap Development